Sounds of the Season: The Enya Collection

-Sounds of the Season: The Enya Collection is the third extended play from the Irish singer, songwriter, and musician Enya, released on 10 October 2006 exclusively in the United States in Target stores by Rhino Custom Products and NBC Universal.
+Sounds of the Season: The Enya Collection is the third extended play by the Irish singer, songwriter, and musician Enya, released on 10 October 2006 exclusively in the United States in Target stores by Rhino Custom Products and NBC Universal.
 The EP is a collection of six Christmas songs, four of which were included in the Special Christmas Edition of Enya's sixth studio album, Amarantine.
 It was renamed Christmas Secrets EP for its four-track Canadian release by Warner Bros. and Warner Music Canada on 28 November 2006.
-And on 6 December 2019, it was reissued as an album exclusively on music streaming platforms, including the tracks from the original EP and some from the album And Winter Came....
+On 6 December 2019, it was reissued as a digital compilation album titled Christmas Secrets, exclusively on music streaming platforms, including the tracks from the original EP and some from the album And Winter Came....

 Background

 In 2006, Enya was approached by the Target Corporation to record an extended play of Christmas songs that would be exclusively released in its stores across the United States.
 Enya accepted, and produced the EP in partnership with NBC.
 It was first announced on the official Enya message board on 10 October 2006.
 To promote it, Enya performed "The Magic of the Night" and "It's in the Rain" for the Christmas in Rockefeller television show on 29 November 2006.